 Earnest vs. SoFi

 SoFi is one of the best student loan refinancing options available thanks to allowing parent borrowers to transfer their federal PLUS loans to their children and its helpful career services, while still offering competitive rates.
 SoFi offers a job placement service with career coaches, panel sessions and networking opportunities to help employed borrowers further their careers and unemployed borrowers get back on their feet.
-In contrast, Earnest doesn't offer extra member benefits as well as many borrowers may not even qualify for Earnest as it doesn't allow co-signers and the lender is not available to borrowers in Alabama, Delaware, Kentucky, Nevada or Rhode Island.
+In contrast, Earnest doesn't offer extra member benefits as well as many borrowers may not even qualify for Earnest as it doesn't allow co-signers and the lender is not available to borrowers in Delaware, Kentucky or Nevada.
 On the other hand, if you already have a job and don't think you'll need the career help, Earnest has lower refinancing rates, on the high end.
 Also, Earnest allows you flexibility in setting your own monthly payment and loan term based on your financial history.

 Earnest vs. CommonBond